Matovic/edge-detection-filter/README.md

 ## Usage

-You can generate the project files by using the bash script from command line as shown below.
+You can generate the project files by using the bash script from the command line as shown below.
 It will generate the default for the given platform.
 It can be changed by adding a generator for your IDE.
 To find out all available generators, just run `cmake --help`.

 ```bash
 ./runCMake.sh src/main.cpp